jasongonzales23/jason-gonzales-mdb/README.md

 - Collapsible side nav, notice I have vars in there to pave the way for this
 - made SVG components more flexible (take fill colors as vars for example)
 - made it window scroll so the scroll bar isn't in the middle of the page
+- make the form elements (Input and Dropdown) a bit more flexible and perhaps composable so you could quickly make a text, number, password input etc.

 ## Running the development environment